 No matter how close a family is, or how unified it feels around the causes it considers important, relationships between grown children and parents or grandparents, and among siblings, can be complex and difficult.
 Navigating family dynamics is a natural part of the process as you seek to balance family traditions and cohesion with finding your own unique voice as a philanthropist.
 And it's natural to feel impatient for a greater role.
-One study shows that while next generation family members currently hold fewer than 17% of board seats on family foundations, "they are extremely eager to increase that number substantially."8
+According to a BoardSource study, while the next generation holds fewer than 17% of board seats on nonprofit organizations, including family foundation boards, "they are extremely eager to increase that number substantially."